-2. Key audit matter: our assessment of risks of material misstatement

-Key audit matters are those matters that, in our professional judgement, were of most significance in the audit of the financial statements and include the most significant assessed risks of material misstatement (whether or not due to fraud) identified by us, including those which had the greatest effect on: the overall audit strategy; the allocation of resources in the audit; and directing the efforts of the engagement team.
-This matter was addressed, and our results are based on procedures undertaken, in the context of, and solely for the purpose of, our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.
-In arriving at our audit opinion above, the key audit matter, is as follows.
+€ Nil provision; (2020: Nil provision)

+Refer to Note 2 of the accounting policy for details

+Risk of incorrect determination of the Our procedures included: Expected Credit Loss (ECL) on deemed loan to Originator

+Subjective Estimate

-The risk Our response Recoverability of deemed loan to the Originator € Nil provision; (2019: Nil provision) Refer to Note 2 of the accounting policy for details Risk of incorrect determination of the Our procedures included: Expected Credit Loss (ECL) on deemed Ioan to Originator Subjective Estimate The Company has a deemed loan to the Originator.
-The loan is collateralised on a portfolio of credit card receivables sold Test of details: Obtain written confirmation from the Originator that it intends to continue purchasing receivables prior to their designation as uncollectible for the remaining life of the transaction.
-Perform procedures to verify the existence of the subordinated loan. to the Company by the Originator.
+The Company has a deemed loan to the Originator.
+The loan is collateralised on a portfolio of credit card receivables sold to the Company by the Originator.
 There is substantial credit enhancement in the structure via a subordinated loan and deferred consideration arrangement.
-Verify the accuracy of the deferred consideration by validating movements during the year.
-In addition the Originator re-purchases receivables prior to their designation as uncollectible.
-As a result the Company has not incurred any credit losses since inception.
-IFRS 9 requires the Company to recognise an ECL on financial instruments which involves significant judgement and estimation.
-The risk is the Company has not recorded an ECL in the financial statements at the year end due to management's assertion that a combination of the repurchase of receivables prior to their designation as uncollectible and the credit enhancements available means that the risk of future credit losses is negligible.
+In addition, the Originator re-purchases receivables prior to their designation as uncollectible.
+As a result, the Company has not incurred any credit losses since inception.

+IFRS 9 requires the Company to recognise an ECL on financial instruments which involve significant judgement and estimation.
+The risk is that the Company has not recorded an ECL in the financial statements at the year end due to management's assertion that а combination of repurchase of receivables prior to their designation as uncollectible and the credit enhancements available means that the risk of future credit losses is negligible.

+Our response

+Test of details: Obtain written confirmation from the Originator that it intends to continue purchasing receivables prior to their designation as uncollectible for the remaining life of the transaction.

+Perform procedures to verify the existence of the subordinated loan.

+Verify the accuracy of the deferred consideration by validating movements during the vear.

 Test the Company's right to be able to use the subordinated loan and deferred consideration to absorb losses, via the Offering Circular.

 Comparison of credit enhancements to repurchases of receivables by the Originator in prior years, and the level of ECL in the underlying portfolio.

-Comparison of the ageing of the Receivables portfolio post year end to that at year end to ascertain if the quality has deteriorated, which in turn could impact recoverability of the deemed loan.
+Comparison of the ageing of the Receivables portfolio post year end to that at year end to ascertain if the quality has fallen, which in turn could impact recoverability of the deemed loan.

 Assessing transparency: Assessed whether the disclosures appropriately disclose and address the uncertainty which exists when determining the ECL.

+Our results

+The results of our testing were satisfactory and we considered nil ECL and the related disclosures to be acceptable.

-We continue to perform procedures over the going concern assumption identified as key audit matter in the previous year.
-As a result of the reduction in risk and uncertainty in the wider macroeconomic environment due to COVID-19, and as there are no events which cast doubt on the ability of the Company to continue as going concern, we have not identified Going Concern as a Key Audit Matter (Refer to note 4 below for details).
+We continue to perform procedures over the going concern assumption which was identified as a key audit matter in the previous years.
+As a result of the reduction in risk and uncertainty in the wider macroeconomic environment due to COVID-19, and as there are no events which cast doubt on the ability of the Company to continue as going concern, we have not identified Going Concern as Key Audit Matter (Refer to note 4 for details).